Lab-Brat/cheatsheets/cheatsheets/Kubernetes/kubernetes_service.md

 * NodePort: extension of ClusterIP, exposes a port to outside.
 * LoadBalancer: grants external access via a public IP or DNS name.

+Although services can function as load balancer and a gateway, there are downside.
+NodePort only works in port range 30000-32767, and LoadBalancer requires 1-to-1 mapping between the service and cloud load-balancer, which can be very expensive.

 #### Links
 - [[Link](https://kubernetes.io/docs/concepts/services-networking/service/)] - Service object documentation